Yousousen/bsc_physics_cleaner/README.md

 ### Evaluating the running time of an ANN model

-Evaluating of an artificial neural network model can be done with `torch.cuda.Event`.
+Evaluation of an artificial neural network model can be done with `torch.cuda.Event`.
 This is illustrated at the end of `model/NNGR1/NNGR1_evaluation.py`.
 The relevant code is:

 ```python
 example_input = generate_input_data(*generate_samples(1))